 Melancholy retains a prodigious tradition in humanist thinking across time.
 From its Ancient beginnings to its present articulation in postcolonial and critical race theory, it is a condition that has bred prodigious reflection on the very power of thought itself.
-As this project contends, however, it is also a feeling buried deep within the very structures of the city.
-Insisting that it extends well beyond the terrain of the individual, the pathological and the psychogenic, Metropolitan Melancholia aims to institute an alternative way of reading melancholy, one that is especially attentive to the condition’s social and spatial dynamics.
-More specifically, it proposes to re-map the contemporary city in terms of its underlying topography of loss.
-As such, it thinks beyond the architectural pursuit of enjoyment that often motivates the aesthetic experience of the modern city in order to appraise the more profound melancholic structures of feeling that also condition the urban sphere from below.
-However, this project is aimed not just at a diagnosis of melancholy’s feelings of loss, abjection and implacability, but, more crucially, at the ways in which the condition simultaneously elicits new modes of radical engagement within the urban sphere.
+As this project contended, however, it is also a feeling buried deep within the very structures of the city.
+Insisting that it extends well beyond the terrain of the individual, the pathological and the psychogenic, Metropolitan Melancholia aimed to institute an alternative way of reading melancholy, one that is especially attentive to the condition’s social and spatial dynamics.
+More specifically, it proposed to re-map the contemporary city in terms of its underlying topography of loss.
+As such, it thought beyond the architectural pursuit of enjoyment that often motivates the aesthetic experience of the modern city in order to appraise the more profound melancholic structures of feeling that also condition the urban sphere from below.
+However, this project was aimed not just at a diagnosis of melancholy’s feelings of loss, abjection and implacability, but, more crucially, at the ways in which the condition simultaneously elicits new modes of radical engagement within the urban sphere.